Flash: OFF This site is designed for use with Macromedia Flash Player. Click here to install.

-Forgot username or password?
+forgot username or password?

 Philosophy of Ministry

-The structure of my philosophy of ministry statement has been adopted to clearly articulate my own biblical convictions that determine and control my approach to ministry.
+The structure of this philosophy of ministry statement has been adopted to clearly articulate my own biblical convictions that determine and control my approach to Christian ministry.
 My objective is to clearly and succinctly outline the basic principles of ministry so that the church may be better equipped to glorify God and exalt Jesus Christ.

 Every philosophy of ministry should begin with the right foundation.
 Mine begins with Holy Scripture.
 The Bible is the Word of God (2 Tim 3:16) and is therefore without error and completely trustworthy (Psalm 119:89).
 God’s Word stands as absolute truth and should be known and applied in every area of life (Psalm 119:160; John 17:17).
 Scripture is the foundation upon which the church is built and comprises not only the content of the church’s message, but also the methods by which the church operates.
 Every decision and aspect of ministry must come under the Word of God.
 The following are the biblical convictions that determine and control my approach to ministry.